f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab5.rst

 Task 1: Create HA Groups
 ========================

-We will create a pool that contains the default gateway as pool member.
-The function of that pool is to help BIG-IP identify network related problems.
+We will create a pool that contains the default gateway as the pool member.
+The function of this pool is to help the BIG-IP identify network related problems upstream.

-We will use this pool as a failover event trigger in the subsequent HA Group.
+We will use this pool as a failover event trigger in the subsequent HA Group configuration.

 **Gateway pool configuratipon:**